17 min read

 Geospatial analytics is a form of computational analysis that leverages geographic information, spatial data, location data, and increasingly, high-resolution imagery, computer vision, and other forms of AI to extract structured data that can be used for specific applications and industries.

-With a moniker derived from “geo,” meaning earth or land, and “spatial,” which refers to a location in space, geospatial analysis is an analytical technique that involves gathering data about the Earth’s surface (such as elevation, population density) or the built environment (roads, buildings) and using them to make predictions about human behavior or natural phenomena.
+With a moniker derived from “geo,” meaning Earth or land, and “spatial,” which refers to a location in space, geospatial analysis is an analytical technique that involves gathering data about the Earth’s surface (such as elevation, population density) or the built environment (roads, buildings) and using them to make predictions about human behavior or natural phenomena.

-Governments use GIS-based solutions for everything from tracking extreme weather events and climate change, to measuring and managing traffic patterns, to assessing population growth and its impact on energy, transportation, and housing needs as part of urban planning and land management.
+Governments use GIS-based solutions for everything from tracking extreme weather events and climate change to measuring and managing traffic patterns to assessing population growth and its impact on energy, transportation, and housing needs as part of urban planning and land management.

 Thanks to the revolution in big data, cloud computing, and machine learning, geospatial analytics is now used to find patterns and meaning within geospatial data that can help improve business decision-making, performance, and operational efficiency.
+Not just at the macro level across large cities, but down to the micro level of a single piece of property.

 The Role of Geospatial Analytics in Modern Business

-Property data has always been challenging to collect, and for property-related industries such as insurance and real estate, the impact of geospatial analytics on organizations is nothing short of transformational.
+Property-level data has always been challenging to collect, and for property-related industries such as insurance and real estate, the impact of geospatial analytics on organizations is nothing short of transformational.
 For example, instead of the time- and labor-intensive task of conducting onsite inspections, critically important information on exterior property condition is available on-demand.

 Property Condition: How Geospatial Analytics Works

-Powered by AI, modern geospatial analytics use high-resolution geospatial imagery and computer vision to extract structured data from imagery.
+AI-powered geospatial analytics use high-resolution geospatial imagery and computer vision to extract structured data from imagery.
 When focused on property, this includes the size of a property, type of roof construction and its condition, the presence of solar panels, whether there are overhanging trees, and whether there’s a backyard swimming pool, yard debris, or vegetation encroachment around the property that could pose a fire danger, and more.

 Remote Sensing Data & Geospatial Imagery